ZardozSpeaks/Band-Venue_java/README.md

 ## Technologies Used

-_Java, gradle, maven, spark, and velocity.
+_Java, gradle, maven, spark, postgres, and velocity.
 FluentLenium and jUnit for testing_

 ### License